-- Blue Cross - This organisation's rehoming and veterinary services help 40,000 pets every year.
-As a volunteer you can become a pet foster carer, help deliver pet education programmes, work in a Blue Cross charity shop, take part in fundraising activities, provide emotional support to bereaved pet owners and help with walking, grooming and feeding animals and cleaning kennels.
+- Blue Cross - This organisation's rehoming and veterinary services helps thousands of pets every year.
+As a volunteer you can become a pet foster carer, help deliver pet education programmes to young people, work in a Blue Cross charity shop, take part in fundraising activities, provide emotional support to bereaved pet owners and help with walking, grooming and feeding animals and cleaning kennels.

 - The People's Dispensary for Sick Animals (PDSA) - The UK's leading vet charity has 48 dedicated pet hospitals across the country.
 Volunteer placements are available in PDSA charity shops, offices and hospitals.
 At their head office you can volunteer in finance, marketing, education and fundraising roles.
 In the hospitals you can help to care for sick and injured pets and work on reception.
 Voluntary opportunities also exist for qualified vets and nurses.

-- The Royal Society for the Prevention of Cruelty to Animals (RSPCA) - Works to prevent cruelty, promote kindness to and alleviate the suffering of animals.
+- The Royal Society for the Prevention of Cruelty to Animals (RSPCA) - Prevents cruelty, promotes kindness to and alleviates the suffering of animals.
 Volunteering opportunities include fostering animals, assisting the re-homing service, photographing animals and fundraising.
 You can also volunteer in RSPCA branches as an administrator.

 Assistance therapies and specialist charities

 Several UK charities help people with day-to-day living by providing contact with animals.
 These include: